agrc/gis.utah.gov/about/policy/license-disclaimer/index.md

 These data are provided as a public service and should be used for informational purposes only.
 They cannot replace the proper evaluation of a location by a qualified professional.
 AGRC reserves the right to change or revise published data and/or services at any time.

-AGRC and the state of Utah is not responsible for the misuse or misrepresentation of the data.
-The entire risk as to the quality and performance of the data is assumed by the user.
+Neither AGRC nor the State of Utah are responsible for the misuse or misrepresentation of the data.
+The user assumes the entire risk as to the quality and performance of the data.